microsoft/hlsl-specs/proposals/xxxx-mesh-nodes.md

 ## Motivation

-> Describe the problems users are currently facing that this feature addresses.
-Include concrete examples, links to related issues, and any relevant background.

-> The point of this section is not to convince reviewers that you have a solution, but rather that HLSL has a problem that needs to be resolved.

 Work graphs are a great way to generate compute work on the GPU, and there is a lot of interest in expanding this to scheduling graphics work as a replacement for execute indirect.